Honest Finances Amendment

 For decades, we have been promising generous future retirement benefits to public employees and operating the Social Security, Medicare, and Medicaid programs without regard for the solvency of the country.
 However, our moment of reckoning is fast approaching: the federal government has accumulated off-budget unfunded liabilities estimated at more than $100 trillion, and we have no hope of having the resources to satisfy these obligations as they come due.
-Federal officials of both major parties have repeatedly refused to acknowledge and resolve this huge financial burden, leaving the problem to our children and future generations.
+Federal officials of both major parties have repeatedly refused to acknowledge and resolve this huge financial burden, leaving it to our children and future generations to cope with.

 This has been called the greatest intergenerational wealth transfer in the history of the world, and it is perhaps the greatest failing of our democratic republic.

 Congress uses another sleight-of-hand to grant financial favors to groups without funding them in the budget: it grants subsidies as credits and deductions under the tax code.
 This allows Congress to dispense favors without prioritizing them with the many other issues competing for federal funding.

 Profligate spending is the Achilles heel of a democracy, and we must compel a much-needed focus on our national financial capabilities and priorities.
 The process of setting priorities is one of the most difficult tasks of government, but it is a key to effective governance.

 To do it successfully, all requests for benefits from the government must be submitted to the discipline (and transparency) of the annual budget.